birdofpreyru/react-utils/docs/docs/api/classes/E2eSsrEnv.md

     // eslint-disable-next-line no-new-func, @typescript-eslint/no-implied-eval, @typescript-eslint/no-unsafe-call
     new Function(js)();

-    // NOTE: This is definitely not the best pattern, we will think about
-    // a better way to synchronize the test with the async app initialization
+    // As the client-side initialization is asynchronous, to wait in the test
-    // inside the JS code bundle executed above. await time.timer(100);
+    // until it is completed, inside your Scene you want to do smth like this:
+    // global.SCENE_INIT_PROMISE = client(Scene);
+    // and then you can wait for this promise in the test: await SCENE_INIT_PROMISE;
   });

   // This checks the outcome of the client-side hydration matches the original